Tr3-Gamers/tr3-gamers.github.io/README.md

 # Tr3 Gamers

+Tr3 Gamers is a gaming club for the students of Tampere University and Tampere University of Applied Sciences!
+We organize events and gaming sessions for a variety of games and help stream other clubs' events to the masses.

 ## Smash Bros

 T3G has a long history in Smash!
 We have been organizing large scale tournaments like